 Applying for a licence

 To apply for a licence, download and complete the application form (doc / 1 MB) and return it with the fee to your local area highways office.
-Refer to our list of fees and charges for 2016-17 (pdf / 253 KB) for cost details.
+Refer to our list of fees and charges (pdf / 253 KB) for cost details.